johnnyw-aws/aws-iot-twinmaker-samples/src/workspaces/cookiefactoryv2/CookieFactoryDemo/COGNITO_SAMPLE_SETUP_CONSOLE.md

-# AWS IoT TwinMaker Cookie Factory Demo: Setting up user authentication in Cognito
+# AWS IoT TwinMaker Cookie Factory Demo: Setting up user authentication in Amazon Cognito

-The web application requires specific Cognito profiles, corresponding to the two user types, to be set up in order to access the backend’s resources.
-Note that the following configuration is a sample demo setup, for production deployments please adjust settings as appropriate for your organization's security policy.
+The web application requires a specific Amazon Cognito profile, which corresponds to the built-in user persona, that grants the application access to backend resources.

+**The following is an sample Amazon Cognito configuration.
+Please adjust as appropriate for your organization's security policy.**

-Setting up the user pool
+## Setting up your Amazon Cognito user pool

+In Amazon Cognito, under User Pools:

-In Cognito, select ‘Create user pool’
+* Click the ‘Create user pool’ button.
 * In ‘Configure sign-in experience’, select ‘Email’ under ‘Cognito user pool sign-in options’, then hit ‘Next’.
 * In ‘Configure security requirements’, under ‘Multi-factor authentication’, select ‘No MFA’, then hit ‘Next’.
 * In ‘Configure sign-up experience’, under ‘Self-service sign-up’, deselect ‘Enable self-registration.’